Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Introduction

 Our contribution is a unified framework of the usage of learning curves for decision making in machine learning and an extensive review of the literature of approaches that fall within this framework.
-This framework contains three criteria, i.e. (i)~the type of decision situation, (ii)~the type of question that is being answered and (iii)~the data resources that are used to model the learning curve.
+This framework categorises the existing literature along the following three axes: \begin{enumerate} \item The type of decision-making situation, i.e., whether it is used to make decisions about data acquisition, early stopping, or early discarding.
+See Sec.~\ref{sec:taxonomy:situations} for more details. \item The type of technical question that can be answered with an approach, e.g., some approaches can only answer the binary question whether a model has converged, whereas other approaches are able to answer questions about the behaviour of any part of the learning curve.
+See Sec.~\ref{sec:taxonomy:technicalquestions} for more details. \item The data resources that are used to model the learning curve.
+For example, in some cases, data from different algorithms on the same dataset is being used, whereas in other cases, data from the same algorithm on other datasets.
+See Sec.~\ref{sec:taxonomy:resources} for more details. \end{enumerate} We perform an extensive literature survey in which we categorise published learning curve extrapolation models along the various axes of this framework.
+This literature survey is subject of Sec.~\ref{sec:literature}, which is then summarised in Table~\ref{tab:overview}.
 We focus specifically on supervised machine learning, in which learning curves describe the predictive performance of a model produced by a learning algorithm either as a function of the number of training instances or of the time or iterations spent for learning on a given dataset.
-We explicitly exclude learning curves that describe the performance of a learning agent in an environment over time, i.e. the learning curve of an agent in a reinforcement learning setup~\cite{waltz1965heuristic}.
-Similarly, this survey is not exhaustive in the sense of covering all types of performance curves.
-We briefly contrast learning curves to other performance curves like active learning curves, feature curves, and capacity curves, and explain why we consider them to be out of scope for the literature review.
-This being said, we aim to be extensive in surveying the type of approaches that use learning curves in supervised learning.
+We explicitly exclude learning curves that describe the performance of a learning agent in an environment over time, i.e., the learning curve of an agent in a reinforcement learning setup~\citep{waltz1965heuristic}.
+Similarly, we briefly contrast learning curves to other performance curves, such as active learning curves, feature curves, and capacity curves, and explain why we consider these out of scope for the literature review.
+Still, we aim to survey exhaustively the literature that introduces approaches that use learning curves in supervised learning.

+\paragraph{Contributions:} Our contributions are the following. \begin{itemize} \item We present a unified framework of the usage of learning curves for decision making in machine learning and an extensive review of the literature on approaches that fall within this framework.
+This framework contains three axes, i.e., (i)~the type of decision-making situation, see also Fig.~\ref{fig:decision_situations} (ii)~the type of question that can be answered, see also Fig.~\ref{fig:questions:learningcurve} and (iii)~the data resources that are used to model the learning curve, see also Fig.~\ref{fig:resources}.
+While the first axis of this framework is also used in other literature \citep[see, e.g.,][]{viering2023theshape}, to the best of our knowledge, the other two axes have not yet been explicitly identified.